marksmithson/mark.smithson.me/blog/2021-11-15/index.md

 }
 ```

-When this is executed by Pulumi, using `pulumi up`, the handler function is serialised and a lambda function created which will execute the handler when called.
+When this is executed by Pulumi, using `pulumi up`, the handler function is serialised and a lambda function created which will execute the handler when invoked.

 This is the code Pulumi generates amd deploys for the function: